fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://www.oliviaohara.com/keybase">-Keybase App Vulnerability: Incomplete Cleanup of Messages In Keybase for Android/iOS - CVE-2021-34421</a>

 <a href="https://dphoeniixx.medium.com/exploiting-request-forgery-on-mobile-applications-e1d196d187b3">-Exploiting Request forgery on Mobile Applications</a>

+<a href="https://blog.lexfo.fr/dexguard.html">-Step-by-step guide to reverse an APK protected with DexGuard using Jadx</a>

 <a href="https://github.com/Ralireza/Android-Security-Teryaagh">-Android security guides, roadmap, docs, courses, write-ups, and teryaagh</a>